MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

     </Window>
     ```

-1. Add the WebView2 control by replacing the `<StackPanel>` tags, with the following code snippet.
+1. To add the WebView2 control, replace the `<StackPanel>` tags with the following code snippet.
 The `Source` property sets the initial URI displayed in the WebView2 control.

     ```xml
     <Grid>